-Join Jim Stice for an in-depth discussion in this video The budgeting process, part of Budgeting.
+Join Jim Stice for an in-depth discussion in this video The budgeting process, part of Accounting Foundations: Budgeting.

 - Whether we're talking about an individual, a family or a large organization, the overall purpose of a budget is to clearly establish a plan so that performance in relation to a goal or the plan can be carefully monitored.
 Budgeting has a twofold purpose.
 The first purpose is to allow individuals or companies to develop a plan to meet a specified goal.
 The second purpose is to allow ongoing comparison between actual results and the plan.